-So the reach was a tremendous success, all feedback was positive, not a single negative reaction.
-We managed to reach and engage the right audience, because earlier we had communicated about the webinar on carefully selected channels.
+So the reach was a tremendous success, all the feedback was positive, not a single negative reaction.
+We managed to reach and engage the right audience because earlier we had communicated about the webinar on carefully selected channels.

 After two days we started to think about the reasons.
 It took maybe two minutes to realize what was wrong.

-See, the webinar was planned for 30 minutes and became more than 2 hours long because of questions we received.
+See, the webinar was planned for 30 minutes and became more than 2 hours long because of the questions we received.
 It was very tiring for everyone involved.
-By the end Zoltán, who presented the webinar was completely exhausted.
+By the end, Zoltán, who presented the webinar, was completely exhausted.

-And he forgot about the CTA at the very end.
+And he forgot about the call to action (CTA) at the very end.